Disclosing Your Health Condition

 - Talk about your feelings about their reaction.

 - It is worthwhile to pay attention to your friends behavior and words.
 Some may want to hear about your treatments and symptoms but not your emotions, or vice versa.
-You may need different people for different conversations.
+You may need to speak with different people for different conversations.